 There are a lot of variables here, such as how much butter is involved, its starting temperature and how hot the glass is.
 So, use your judgment and keep an eye on it so you get soft butter, not liquid butter.

 Anyone who’s done any amount of cooking has cracked an egg and split it oh-so-carefully, only to have bits of shell crumble into the bowl anyway.
 Don’t just sigh and start poking around in there.
 Instead, wet your finger a little before you start fishing out the shell.

 The water will help the shell stick to your hand and save you minutes of frustrating shell fishing.

 5. Get at pomegranate seeds easily

-Ripe pomegranates can be really tasty, but getting the seeds out of them without the bitter-tasting pith is a lot like work.
+Ripe pomegranates can be really tasty, but getting the seeds out of them without also getting the bitter-tasting pith is a lot of work.
 Messy, stain-causing work.
 There’s an easier way.

 Once that’s done, slice it in half.
-To be on the safe side, put a paper towel over the knife and pomegranate, so that if any particularly juicy seeds start squirting, the paper towel will catch it instead of your shirt.
+To be on the safe side, put a paper towel over the knife and pomegranate so that if any particularly juicy seeds start squirting, the paper towel — not your shirt — will catch the juice.